romana/multi-ping/README.md

 to those remaining addresses.

-A convenient `multi_ping()` function is provided, which implements retries and delivers results in a single function call:
+A convenient `multi_ping()` function is provided, which implements retries and delivers results in a single and simple function call:

     from multiping import multi_ping